-There will be 110% potential which you will be graded by a 100% standard Grading Scale A=90-100% B=80-89%, C=70-79%, D=60-69% F=59% -below
+You will be graded by a 100% standard Grading Scale A=90-100% B=80-89%, C=70-79%, D=60-69% F=59% -below

-- There are no make-ups for missed exams except under the most unusual circumstances.
+\ There are no make-ups for missed exams except under the most unusual circumstances.
 To request a make-up, a legitimate excuse must be submitted in writing and in person either before the exam, or no later than one class period after the exam.
-For example, if you were seriously ill, you must provide a signed note from a doctor, with their name, address and phone number. - Integrity of Scholarship- Please be aware that plagiarizing (or other forms of academic dishonesty) can result in an F for the course and can lead to further disciplinary action by the University.
+For example, if you were seriously ill, you must provide a signed note from a doctor, with their name, address and phone number.

+\ Integrity of Scholarship- Please be aware that plagiarizing (or other forms of academic dishonesty) can result in an F for the course and can lead to further disciplinary action by the University.
 (For more Links to an external site. see the section entitled UCSD Policy on Integrity of Scholarship in the UCSD General Catalogue.)

-Midterm: Tues, February 14, 2022

-Final: Thursday, March 23, 2022 at 11:30am.
+Midterm: Tues, February 14, 2022 Final: Thursday, March 24, 2024 at 11:30am.
 It will be taken without interruption during a 3 hour period within the available window.